 12. Mushroom and Fennel Toast

 This recipe is the food of the gods.
 We like to use a toasted piece of sourdough bread, but any bread will do.
 While the bread toasts, we pan-fry a handful of sliced mushrooms in butter.
 Our secret ingredient is a teaspoon of fennel seeds.
 As these roast in the pan, they release a real anise flavor.
 Once the mushrooms are cooked, we add a pinch of salt and a squeeze of lemon before serving on top of the toast.
 We also like to serve a perfectly poached egg on top.
 Once cut, this egg releases its lovely runny yoke and soaks into the toast.
-One of our all-time favorite mushroom recipes!
+One of our all-time favorite and best mushroom recipes.

 13. Mushroom and Blue Cheese Bake

 This is another easy to prepare dish that can be knocked up in about 10 minutes and then left to do its thing in the oven.
 We love to use a strong cheese like blue stilton, but regular blue cheese will do if you can’t find any.
 We start by frying mushrooms in butter.
 In a separate pan, we make a roux, and once it is to the desired consistency, add milk and a handful of blue cheese.
 We throw in the mushrooms and once mixed decant into ramekins.
 We top these ramekins with a layer of crumbly blue cheese and bake for 20-30 minutes until the top is melted and golden.
 Enjoy with a piece of crusty butter bread.